CoolHandSquid/TireFire/README.md

   - [Supporters](#supporters)
   - [Contact](#contact)
 ## About
+* Think Metasploit, but for external enumeration...
-*	TireFire is a scalable and straightforward platform to place your operational workflow for external enumeration.
+*	TireFire is a scalable and straightforward platform to place your operational workflow.
 *	Based on the terminal emulator Tilix to give a GUI feel with the convenience of CLI.
 *	The database for TireFire (Main.csv) is easily altered to support your methodologies as they are substituted and appended.
 *	Great for HTB and OSCP like machines.